aws-samples/aws-reinvent-trivia-game/README.md

 ## License Summary

-This sample code is made available under a modified MIT license.
+This sample code is made available under the MIT license.
 See the LICENSE file.